 One step that you can take to give your bathroom a more modern update is to eliminate a tub altogether.
 Spacious and contemporary shower stalls with glass doors and lots of room are a wonderful alternative to a tub and shower combination.
-You’ll save water by avoiding long soaks in the tub, and you save your back by being able to more easily clean the space without crouching down on hands and knees.
+You’ll save water by avoiding long soaks in the tub, and you save your back by more easily cleaning the space without crouching down on hands and knees.

-Doing this lets you keep the plumbing and general footprint of the bathroom, but really boosts the modern esthetic and functionality (as well as safety) of the bathroom.
+Doing this lets you keep the plumbing and general footprint of the bathroom, but really boosts the bathroom’s modern esthetic and functionality (as well as safety).

 Earlier, we mentioned tiles and how they can be incredibly expensive to install or replace.
 This is only one material that is a bit less cost-effective.
-If you are in love with the idea of a tiled bathroom, however, you can be a bit more savvy about using them and go with a half or partially tiled room.
+However, if you love the idea of a tiled bathroom, you can be a bit savvier about using them and go with a half or partially tiled room.

 For instance, you can purchase affordably-priced tiles and do a single wall or a half-wall surround of the tub or sink area.
-You should also go with ceramic tiles rather than more modern marble or stone tiles that can be extremely expensive.
+You should also go with ceramic tiles rather than more modern marble or stone tiles, which can be extremely expensive.

-Materials are not limited to tiles alone, and you always want to stick with the durable and affordable options such as porcelain over anything else.
+Materials are not limited to tiles alone; you always want to stick with durable and affordable options, such as porcelain, over anything else.
 With countertops and cabinetry, it is the same.
 You can still upgrade to a more luxurious-looking space without breaking the budget.

 Shop Floor Models

-If you are going to do this, also consider sale items, clearance items, and “entry level” items that are new products typically available at lower prices for their introductory period.
+If you are going to do this, consider sale items, clearance items, and “entry level” items that are new products typically available at lower prices for their introductory period.
 Also, shop around online before committing to one floor model.
 Sometimes, online sales can get you a brand new sink, toilet, double sink vanity or other item at the same costs as floor models.
-It all boils down to asking about floor models and doing some rapid-fire online comparisons to ensure you’re getting the best deal.
+It all boils down to asking about floor models and making rapid-fire online comparisons to ensure you get the best deal.

-Lastly, we’re all told we should be reducing, reusing and recycling.
+Lastly, we’re all told we should reduce, reuse, and recycle.
 This is great advice when looking to remodel a bathroom affordably.
 As Freeman also wrote, it is cost-effective to save “the decent things,” but then she warns about going too far.
 She says, “if you hang on to every last screw or tub stopper, you’re defeating the purpose of planning a lovely new bathroom.”